View a Chinese translation of this page here.

 Open Heart is an online-only open access journal dedicated exclusively to publishing cardiology research.
 The journal aims to provide rapid publication of research through a continuous publication model.
 As well as publishing definitive articles, Open Heart will consider protocols.

-BMJ and the British Cardiovascular Society (BCS) have a facility for transferring manuscripts among all three of their cardiology journals.
-Authors submitting to the flagship journal Heart will, where appropriate, be given the option for their manuscript to be considered by Open Heart and Heart Asia if Heart is unable to accept their manuscript for publication.
-Authors can choose either of these titles as an ‘alternate journal’ when submitting to Heart.
+BMJ and the British Cardiovascular Society have a facility for transferring manuscripts among all three of their cardiology journals.
+Authors submitting to the flagship journal Heart can choose Open Heart or Heart Asia as an ‘alternate journal’.

 Authors of original research articles are encouraged to include a data sharing statement when submitting their article.
 The statement should explain which additional unpublished data from the study—if any—are available, to whom, and how these can be obtained.